HumabHatterZed/WhistleWindInscryptionMods/README.md

 ||True Saviour|*My story is nowhere, unknown to all.*|||
 ||Confession and Pentinence|*Keep faith with unwavering resolve.*|||
 # 📜 List of Obtainable and Minion Cards
-**Note: Singleton indicates you can only have a single copy of that card in your deck  per run(like Ouroboros).**
+**Notes: Singleton indicates you can only have a single copy of that card in your deck  per run(like Ouroboros).
+Poisonous means the card will kill survivors at the campfire when eaten.**

 <!---
 <img align="center" src="https://tinyurl.com/34daekbw">